 A framework of rider types based on a rider's perceived comfort level with bicycling was used to assess the existing bicycle network and to select recommended facility types for the Plan.
-The Comfort Typology of Bicyclists divides users into four general groups:
+The Comfort Typology of BicyclistsFor bicycle travel, users can be divided divides users into fourthree general groups; each with different facility needs.